-ATM card slot is free. pied.
+ATM card slot is free.
 The card is valid.
-(The user is not authenti(The card is not null) cated.)
+(The card is not null)

+postconditions:

-The ATM card slot is occu-
+The ATM card slot is occupied.
+(The user is not authenticated.)

-Reflection

 How do we express pre- and postconditions formally?
 Need a formal language to express:

-- ▶ Set of
+- Set of

 - preconditions

 - postconditions

-- ▶ A language to express these conditions, capturing:
+- ► A language to express these conditions, capturing:

 - relations, equality, logical connectives

 - quantification